getsentry/sentry-javascript/packages/replay/README.md

 replay.stop(); // Stop recording
 ```

-## Loading Replay as a CDN bundle
+## Loading Replay as a CDN Bundle

-As an alternative to the NPM package, you can load the Replay Integration bundle from our CDN.
+As an alternative to the NPM package, you can load the Replay integration bundle from our CDN.
 Note that the Replay bundle **only contains the Replay integration** and not the entire Sentry SDK.
 You have to add it in addition to the Sentry Browser SDK bundle: